Three-year-old twins are a challenge, to say the least. A mom of twins shares her struggles and triumphs throughout her twins’ third year.

 I remember hearing all about the “terrible twos” when people would talk about young children.
 Age two with twins definitely wasn’t easy, but, in my experience, age two was much more manageable than age three.
-No one warned me about age three.
+No one warned me about three-year-old twins.

 My husband and I usually both try to attend our twin girls’ yearly check-ups with the doctor.
 For their age three wellness check, I had to work late, so I planned to meet my husband at the doctor’s office.
 When I arrived, he had already taken the girls into their appointment.
 One of the nurses took me back to meet them.

-I will always remember how my girls looked when I walked in the door.
-They were wearing purple cloth medical gowns, their hair was in pigtails, and they were jumping and dancing around on the floor as the doctor was speaking to my husband.
+I remember how my girls looked when I walked in the door.
+They were wearing purple cloth medical gowns, their hair was in pigtails, jumping and dancing around on the floor as the doctor was speaking to my husband.
 The doctor looked up at me when I came in.
 “This,” she said, gesturing to my smiling, jumping toddlers, “is age three.
 This is what three looks like.”

 My twin girls are seven now, and age three has been by far the most difficult age.
 I want to give a heads up to other twin moms that while age three might feel like the hardest things have ever been, you all WILL get through it.
 These are some of the reasons why age three was difficult.

-Before I actually was a parent, I just assumed that children potty trained at some point during age two.
-I would never have imagined that three-year-olds might still need diapers.
+Before I was a parent, I just assumed that children potty trained at some point during age two.
+I never imagined that three-year-old twins might still need diapers.
 Little did I know that my kids would be three-and-a-half before they were using the potty regularly during the day, and it was even longer before they didn’t need to wear Pull-Ups at night.

 When they were age two, I started having my girls sit on the potty throughout the day.
 One of my daughters pooped in the potty once, and then was terrified to do it again for more than a year.
 My other daughter didn’t feel comfortable going in the potty.
 She would sit on it and “try,” but for whatever reason, she would not pee or poop in the potty.
 By the time they were three-and-a-half, I’d had just about all I could take of the poopy diapers.

-My children stopped wanting to go to bed at night.
+My three-year-old twins stopped wanting to go to bed at night.
 We had some bedtime difficulty throughout age two, and then when they turned three, it only seemed to ramp up.
 We gave up trying to get them to bed by 7:00 or 7:30 and started trying for 8:00.
 Whatever time we started didn’t seem to make a difference.
-They never went to sleep easily.
-They would cry.
-They would get out of bed repeatedly.
-They would call for us to come in.
-They would tell us they had poopy diapers.
+Our three-year-old twins never went to sleep easily.
+They would cry and get out of bed repeatedly.
+Every night they would call for us to come in and would tell us they had poopy diapers.
 Whatever the reason, bedtime would last from 8:00 until 9:00 or sometimes even 10 before they would finally fall asleep.

 While this might be frustrating on its own, my husband and I are both high school teachers, and we desperately needed time in the evening to grade schoolwork and plan lessons for the next day.
-So each minute of delayed bedtime cut into our work time, which cut into our sleep time, which resulted in a lot of crankiness and frustration for everyone.
+Each minute of delayed bedtime cut into our work time.
+This cut into our sleep time, which resulted in a lot of crankiness and frustration for everyone.

 Age three is also the first time my twins really started fighting about toys, having to take turns, and who got to do what first.
 Before this, they were just too little to notice or to think much about who took the first bath or who sat next to Mom during church.
-At some point during age three, they both became very aware, and they were also convinced that the other twin was always receiving preferential treatment.
-Unfortunately, it’s incredibly difficult to rationalize things to three-year-olds.
+At some point with three-year-old twins, they both became very aware, and they were also convinced that the other twin was always receiving preferential treatment.
+Unfortunately, it’s incredibly difficult to rationalize things to three-year-old twins.

 The turning point

-I didn’t write this just to make all of you parents of young twins fear what’s on the horizon.
-I also want to give you hope if you find yourself dealing with any of these difficult situations.
+I didn’t write this just to make all of you parents of young twins fear what’s on the horizon with three-year-old twins.
+I want to give you hope if you find yourself dealing with any of these difficult situations.

 They DID learn to use the potty

 Right around age three-and-a-half, long after part of me felt like it would NEVER happen, my daughters started using the potty.
-First one of them did, and then very soon the other one did as well.
-Possibly because they were so late when they finally started, they had hardly any accidents once they began using the potty.
+The first one did, and then very soon the other one did.
+Maybe because they were so late when they finally started, they had hardly any accidents once they began using the potty.
 A few months later they started asking to wear panties at night instead of their Pull-Ups.
 And again, we had very few night time accidents.
-Then suddenly we weren’t buying Pull-Ups anymore.
+Suddenly we weren’t buying Pull-Ups anymore.

 Nighttime got better